damir254/eks-demo-project/README.md

-# Production-Style EKS Project on AWS
+# EKS Project on AWS

 ## Overview